nus-cs2103/hubatch/README.md

 * `issues` -- Issue Management Tools
   * `blast` -- Create duplicated issues for a list of GitHub users
+  * `copy` -- Duplicate issues from one GitHub repository to another
 * `orgs` -- GitHub Organisation Management Tools
   * `mass-add` -- Invite a list of users to join a particular organisation